trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Enable Offsite Backups" option has been added to the "File" menu of Life Preserver.
 This provides a wizard for configuring backups which are stored encrypted on a remote system.

+* :ref:`Life Preserver` now does per-dataset replication rather than recursive replication.
+This change allows dataset exclusions and prepares the utility for resumable ZFS send/receive, once the FreeBSD version of OpenZFS supports this feature.
+This also makes replication more fault-tolerant, as it can restart from the specific dataset which was halted.

 * The "Re-Initialize Replications" option has been added to the "Snapshots" menu of Life Preserver.

 * The :command:`lpreserver-host-iscsi` script has been added for configuring :ref:`Configuring Encrypted Backups`.
 This new functionality provides an extra measure of security